 Celebrate the weekend with these Vegan Chocolate Blintzes Stuffed with Vanilla Nut Cream.
 They’re made with teff flour and are gluten-free too.
-These make an amazing brunch dish or a lovely Valentine’s Day dessert.
+Plus they make an amazing brunch dish or a lovely Valentine’s Day dessert.

 Vegan Chocolate Blintzes Stuffed with Vanilla Nut Cream